aframevr/aframe/docs/components/material.md

 the OpenGL compositor (which WebGL is an API for).

-In an ideal scenario, transparency in A-Frame would "just work", regardless of where the developer places an image in 3D space, or in which order they define the elements in markup.
-In the current version of A-Frame, however, it is easy to create scenarios where foreground images occlude background images.
+In an ideal scenario, transparency in A-Frame would "just work", regardless of where the developer places an entity in 3D space, or in which order they define the elements in markup.
+In the current version of A-Frame, however, it is easy to create scenarios where foreground entities occlude background entities.
 This creates confusion and unwanted visual defects.

 To work around, try changing the order of the entities.